reaction

 ip46tables is a minimal c program present in its own subdirectory with only standard posix dependencies.

-It permits to configure iptables and ip6tables at the same time.
 It will execute iptables when detecting ipv4, ip6tables when detecting ipv6 and both if no ip address is present on the command line.

 Wiki